 Yes or No #

-Outcomes being assessed/achieved Computer assessed assignments Summative 20% Yes
+Outcomes being assessed/achieved Computer assessed assignments Summative 20% No Part 1: 1-3

 Assessment Related Requirements

-Practical work is compulsory – This includes attendance, conduct of required experimental work, attendance at demonstrator interviews (as required) and submission of laboratory reports.
+The learning outcomes for this course are substantially dependent on laboratory experience and practice.
+Therefore, practical work is compulsory; this includes attendance, conduct of required experimental work, attendance at demonstrator interviews (as required) and submission of laboratory reports.

 Four computer assessed assignments (one per part; each part’s summative component will be worth a total of 4% of the overall course grade) will be used to assess progressive understanding of course material.
 Students receive instant feedback on submission.

 A further 4% will be derived from workshop preparation.
 Each workshop will have one question from the set of provided problems assigned for students to complete prior to the session.
 This question will be marked in class by the workshop leader to provide feedback.